 Economic damages must be computed with reasonable certainty.

 An expert should be involved in the discovery process and request information necessary to complete calculations.
 Attorneys can be helpful in identifying categories of documents available, but the expert must decide what is relevant for his or her analysis and opinion.

 Often, the specific information that we want to review is not obtainable.
 In these situations, experts need to determine if there is sufficient relevant data to determine damages to a reasonable degree of certainty.

 Independent research can assist in forming the basis of expert opinions and should be used to test the reasonableness of the assumptions and data utilized in calculations.
 It is important to verify that opinions are logical and supported by sufficient, relevant data.
 Reconciling opinions to the realities of the case is a critical element to ensure they will withstand cross examination.

 Why could an expert’s opinion be excluded?

 An expert must consider sufficient, relevant data in the record or readily available for review.
 Cherry-picking or ignoring pertinent information allows the possibility of challenges to opinions or the exclusion by the court.
-As we have noted, the expert should consider all appropriate evidence in the matter and be sure the story he or she tells is consistent with the events in the record.
+As noted, the expert should consider all appropriate evidence in the matter and be sure the story he or she tells is consistent with the events in the record.

 An expert must demonstrate that the methodology used is reasonable, generally accepted in the professional community, and/or has been tested by other professionals.
 Experts must also establish that they have the appropriate level of skill, knowledge, experience, education, and training to offer expert opinions in a court of law.
 Failure to make evident any of the above may result in an expert opinion being excluded from evidence.